Stephen Malkmus: Solo work and The Jicks

 In 2001, following the 1999 dissolution of Pavement, Malkmus released his first self-titled album with his new band, The Jicks (although they were uncredited).

-On May 23, 2003 in Milwaukee, while touring with his new band The Jicks, Malkmus opened the show by saying, "This is off our first record."
-The band then notably proceeded to play an evening's worth of Pavement songs, marking the third time Malkmus had played any of his previous band's songs since their 1999 breakup; the first was in January 2002 in Seoul, South Korea.

 Malkmus's fourth studio album with The Jicks, Real Emotional Trash, was released in March 2008.

-In August 2011 he released his fifth studio album with The Jicks, Mirror Traffic.

-He played the album Ege Bamyasi, originally by the band Can, in its entirety on December 1, 2012 at WEEK-END Festival in Cologne, Germany.
+In August 2011, he released his fifth studio album with The Jicks, Mirror Traffic.
+He played the album Ege Bamyasi, originally by the band Can, in its entirety on December 1, 2012, at WEEK-END Festival in Cologne, Germany.
 A recording of this performance was released as a limited-edition live album on Record Store Day 2013.

 Malkmus's sixth studio album with the Jicks, Wig Out at Jagbags, was released on January 7, 2014.
 On February 7, 2018, Stephen Malkmus and the Jicks released "Middle America", their first material in four years.
 It was their first single from their seventh studio album, Sparkle Hard, which was released on May 18, 2018.

 Malkmus released an electronic album titled Groove Denied on March 15, 2019, after having worked on the album for 12 to 13 years.
-After he submitted the album in 2017, Matador's president and founder Chris Lombardi, who has been releasing Malkmus' records since Pavement's 1992 debut Slanted and Enchanted, flew personally to Portland to inform Malkmus that it wasn't the right time to release the album.
+After he submitted the album in 2017, Chris Lombardi of Matador Records, which had released all of Malkmus' records thus far, told Malkmus that it was not the right time to release the album.
 The album features Malkmus on all instruments and production and engineering.
 Malkmus released Traditional Techniques on March 6, 2020.
 The album was produced by Chris Funk of The Decemberists and features guitarist Matt Sweeney and musician Qais Essar.